 Our pictures at the Orchard

 1100 hrs…Arriving at Hasting Farmers Market.
-There are probably several hundred cars in the car park and by the side of road that leads to the market.
+There were probably hundred cars in the car park and by the side of road that led to the market.

 At the entrance to the market….very unique countryside aura.

 Strolling around the market…it looked like a carnival where people came for shopping

 People were relaxing and enjoying the wonderful hours.

 A video clip on the relaxing ambient at the center of the farmers market.

 The stalls sold fruits, honey and meat products…